Philipp91/picasa2digikam/README.md

 9. Open digiKam again and do some spot checks to make sure the migration worked as intended.
 Note: digiKam may have already detected faces during the initial library scan -- in this case you may end up with overlapping face rectangles.
-If this migration started from a "clean" digiKam, you can just move all the "Unknown" faces to "Ignore", otherise it may take some time to manually clean up from within digiKam (or by editing digikam4.db using an SQL client).
+If this migration started from a "clean" digiKam, you can just move all the "Unknown" faces to "Ignore", otherwise it may take some time to manually clean up from within digiKam (or by editing digikam4.db using an SQL client).
 10. If you want, you can now run digiKam's face detection to detect faces that Picasa hadn't detected or that were still in the "Unknown" folder in Picasa.